 If Fungai also had to pay a monthly account fee of R48 on his credit card, his total debt would go to R8,252.
 Remember, if he paid cash for the couch, he would only have paid R5,000.

 It’s no wonder we fall behind in our debt repayments!
 The money we borrow is only the tip of the iceberg.
 When we fall behind, our accounts get handed over.
 As we explain in this article, accounts get handed over to debt collection agencies when you fail to repay your minimums.
-You may not know that being handed over results in even more fees.
+When you are handed over to a collection agency, you are charged another set of fees, on top of what you already owe.

 Once you’ve agreed on a manageable repayment plan, make sure you stick to it so the debt collection agency doesn’t have to call to remind you.
 A debt collection agency is allowed to charge as much as R965 in fees.
-That brings Fungai’s couch to R9,217!
+That would bring Fungai’s couch to R9,217!

 This series will help you gain control of debts that have spiralled out of control.
 We will explain what it means to be handed over for collection and how that differs from debt review, debt consolidation and insolvency.
 We will help you understand your rights as a consumer and offer some debt management strategies.
 This series is possible with the help of VeriCred, our partners in debt education.